AMA-VIP/Customer-Churn-Data/README.md

 5. Active members was also changed to Yes/No instead of 1 and 0

 ## 📈 Data Analysis and Visualization
-I use PowerBI to do futher analyse, created more measures and also created an interactive visualization to analyse the data.
+I used PowerBI to do futher analyse, created more measures and also created an interactive visualization to analyse the data.
 More measures and calculated column that was crated include:
 - AgeGroup (calculated column)
   ```PowerBI
   AgeGroup = SWITCH(TRUE()